cs50nestm/cs50labs/typecasting/README.md

 The variable `class_size_total` isn't permanently changed to a `float`; rather the value is treated as the float in that statement. `class_size_total` is always an `int` in this program.

-So, to generalize explicitly casting a variable to a different data type, we would write:
+To explicitly cast a variable to a different data type, we would write:

 ```
 (new_data_type) variable_name